 - Align communications & marketing strategies with broader organisational & policy goals

 - Embed evaluation into an end-to-end communications strategy

 - Adapt strategies to reflect changing stakeholder engagement preferences

 - KEYNOTE: Championing communications from a leadership perspective: from media management to crisis management

-- INTERACTIVE PANEL: How to effectively capture the attention of your stakeholders
+- INTERACTIVE PANEL DISCUSSION: How to effectively capture the attention of your stakeholders

 - CASE STUDY: Driving effective collaboration to maximise client engagement